aya49/202105_sfu_cmpt_127/README.md

 ## Course logistics

+Contacts
 - Instructor: Alice Yue (aya43 at sfu dot ca)
-- Teaching assistants:
+- Teaching assistants (TA):
   - D100: Danoosh Chamani (dca124 at sfu dot ca)
+- Helpdesk: (cs dot sfu dot ca)

+Email policy
-**IMPORTANT**: Please post all course content and logistics related questions on [Piazza](https://piazza.com/sfu.ca/summer2021/cmpt127/home/)!!
-Your classmate, the instructor, or a teaching assistant might have already answered the question there :)
+- **IMPORTANT**: Please go to [Piazza](https://piazza.com/sfu.ca/summer2021/cmpt127/home/) for all course content and logistic related questions!!
+Your classmate, the instructor, or a teaching assistant might have already answered the question there :).
+- To ensure a quick turn around, only use email for:
+  - hardware, SFU network, SFU software related questions: to helpdesk at
+  - mark related inquiries: to your sections' TA.
+  - administrative issues: to your TA's or the instructor.
+- Include the following information in your email: course (CMPT 127), section (e.g. D100), full name (e.g. Alice Yue), student ID (e.g. aya43),

+Emails will be answered during work hours only.

 | Description                                                                                   | Link    |
 |-----------------------------------------------------------------------------------------------|---------|